ipilcher/fdf/README.md

   members.
 As a result, FDF has no way to detect non-unique member names.

 * As noted above, FDF itself does not detect unexpected or unknown object members in its configuration.
-This is mostly harmless, but it can be a problem if the name of a configuration member is misspelled, because the misspelled member will be ignored (silently if the member is optional).
+This is usually harmless, but it can be a problem if the name of a configuration member is misspelled, because the misspelled member will be ignored (silently if the member is optional).